Eric-LLMs/Awesome-AI-Engineering/README.md

 <a id="mastering-the-model-context-protocol"></a>

-# 📚 Book Note: Mastering of Model Context Protocol (MCP)
+# 📚 Book Note: Mastering the Model Context Protocol (MCP)

 ### Here are my study notes